Survival for myeloma

 These statistics are for net survival.
 Net survival estimates the number of people who survive their cancer rather than calculating the number of people diagnosed with cancer who are still alive.
 In other words, it is the survival of cancer patients after taking into account that some people would have died from other causes if they had not had cancer.

-Survival statistics for myeloma
+Survival for all stages of myeloma

-Generally for people with myeloma in England:
+Generally for adults with myeloma in the UK:

-- around 85 out of every 100 (around 85%) will survive their myeloma for a year or more after diagnosis
+- 85 out of every 100 (85%) survive their cancer for 1 year or more

-- around 30 out of every 100 (around 30%) will survive their myeloma for 10 years or more after they are diagnosed
+- almost 40 out of every 100 (almost 40%) survive their cancer for 10 years or more

 What affects survival